 Provide main street business owners a comprehensive plan to guide their digital transformation.

 Provide main street businesses with the digital literacy skills they need to execute their digital transformation either through a do-it-yourself approach and/or being a smart consumer when purchasing these services.

 What Does It Cost?

-A Digital Transformation grant is open to businesses who meet the following requirements:
+A Digital Transformation Grant is open to any business that meets the following requirements:

 Must be a main street business that:

-Has completed the Digital Transformation for Main Street program:
+Has completed the Digital Transformation for Main Street program, which includes: